Probing Hard Scattering Processes via Multiple Weak Gauge Boson Production at the Future Colliders: Invariant Mass

-The plots for the invariant mass distributions are presented in Figure 7.\\ Table V, shows the signal significance ratios of signals and backgrounds for leptonic decay.
-While Table VI presents the cumulative efficiencies for both signal and background events.
-These results reflect the application of specific selection cuts designed to minimize background channels.
-As detailed in Table V, the impact of kinematic cuts on the signal-to-background ratio is significant.
-We observe that applying the $P_{T} >$ 10 GeV cut yields an S/B ratio of approximately 2.19.
-While stricter cuts on Missing $E_T(> 80)$ and pseudorapidity $(|\eta| <3)$ result in a decrease in the raw signal count to 1966.8 events, the statistical significance $S/\sqrt{B}$ remains robust at approximately 59.
-This confirms that even after rigorous background suppression, the signal remains statistically observable at an integrated luminosity of 3000 $fb^{-1}$. \\ A close look at Table VII shows that the selection cut of transverse momentum of jets $P_{T}$ $>$ 20 has been applied.
+A close look at Table VII shows that the selection cut of transverse momentum of jets $P_{T}$ $>$ 20 has been applied.
 For the hadronic energy, we have also applied a cut that is $H_T <$ 600.
 By applying various kinematic cuts, the value for the S/B ratio decreases (as tabulated in Table VII) as one process is chosen to be the signal and the rest of them as backgrounds so it is important to compute their signal-to-background ratio.
 By applying cuts, the signal-to-background ratio (S/B) reduces.
 After application of various cuts, the rest of the signal significance ratios also reduce.
 For instance, here in this Table, when no cuts are applied, the signal is 234.
 However, after applying the cut, its value reduces to 145.64.
-The significance ratio S/$\sqrt{B}$ reduces from 13.69 to 11.82, whereas S/$\sqrt {S+B}$ gradually decreases from 10.19 to 8.46 after applying cuts on various parameters.
+The significance ratio $S/\sqrt{B}$ reduces from 13.69 to 11.82, whereas $S/\sqrt {S+B}$ gradually decreases from 10.19 to 8.46 after applying cuts on various parameters.
 The significance plots are also constructed, and signal-to-background ratios are computed for each process at the luminosity of 3000 $fb^{-1}$.